Lzduque/personal-stylist/README.md

 The Personal Stylist website was created to help women that want a personalized capsule wardrobe and don't know where to start!

-This project has as objective learning haskell and applying it to the Backend in a format closer to an API as well as practicing React, Hooks and Typescript in te Frontend.
-Another personal goal achieed witht his project is working with UI styling and functional css, in this case Tachyons.
+The objective of this project was to practice Haskell by building an API as well as practicing React, Hooks, and Typescript in the Frontend.
+Another personal goal achieved with his project is working with UI styling and functional CSS, in this case, Tachyons.

 ## Functionalities

 - Generate a Capsule Wardrobe based on user input, with the number of pieces needed and suggested colors for each one.
-- If the user wants, it's possible to bookmark the capsule wardrobe or share it copying and pasting the url.
+- If the user wants, it's possible to bookmark the capsule wardrobe or share it copying and pasting the URL.

 ## Contributors